Fear of abandonment may affect how you experience relationships, but understanding where it comes from could be the key to fulfilling connections.

 - Dependent personality disorder.
 Fear of abandonment is a common symptom of dependent personality disorder.
 People with this personality disorder are more likely to express this anxiety by trying to stay close to those they’re most connected to.

-Depending on what’s contributing to your fear of abandonment, you can try different approaches to manage it.
+Depending on what’s contributing to your abandonment anxiety, you can try different approaches to manage it.

-A therapist can help you recognize and overcome fear of abandonment by empowering you to:
+A therapist can help you recognize and overcome your fear of being abandoned by empowering you to:

 - discover your attachment style and how it impacts your relationships